oblac/jodd-site/content/madvoc/8+interceptors.md

 This action is intercepted with 5 interceptors and `LogInterceptor` will be invoked before all four from default stack.

-## EchoInterceptor

-Echo interceptor prints to system out some debugging information before and after action execution: action path, result value and execution time.
-It make sense to be the very first interceptor in the stack.

 ## ServletConfigInterceptor

 This is the most important interceptor and contains part of the core